matrix-org/matrix-user-verification-service/README.md

-# Matrix Verify User Bot
+# Matrix User Verification Service

-Bot to verify details of a user based on a Open ID Connect token.
+Service to verify details of a user based on a Open ID Connect token.

 Main features: